Honkai Impact 3rd: St. Freya Academy

-A member of the 13 Flamechasers of the Previous Era and ranked 12th, codenamed 'Vicissitude'.
+Hua is a member of the 13 Flamechasers of the Previous Era and ranked 12th, codenamed 'Vicissitude'.
 She was originally tasked with a mission to guide the Current Era, which caused the regions of her influence to deify her.
-Her backstory is recounted in multiple pieces of media, including manga and the visual novel Seven Swords.
+Her backstory is recounted in multiple pieces of media, including the visual novel Seven Swords.
 After meeting Otto and striking a deal with him, she was employed as one of his agents.
 Later on, she becomes host to the Herrscher of Sentience.